zhaolingshan/tp/docs/UserGuide.md

 #### The Interface

-This is what **MyMods** looks like: \
+This is what **MyMods**:100: looks like: \
 <img src="images/UG SS/1.5 Getting Started 2.png">

 <div markdown="span" class="alert alert-primary">
 :bulb: Default colours looking different?
 Fret not!
-The theme of **MyMods** is determined by the time of the day.
+The theme of **MyMods**:100: is determined by the time of the day.
 You can change the colours using the tab “Theme”.
 </div>